wimols/wimols.github.io/_posts/1956-04-03-update-part-three.md

 - Titan
 ---

-Europa is the smallest of Jupiter's Galilean moons.
+<span style="color: orange;">Europa is the smallest of Jupiter's Galilean moons.
 These are the four large moons of this gas giant.
 This moon also deserves our attention.
 A planet or a moon is just an earthly concept.
-Life could be possible on both of them.
+Life could be possible on both of them.</span>

 # Can life arise on a planet's moon?